 When I was younger, I was a pretty good skier.
 I started learning when I was about three.
 I remember my parents would take my sister and me up skiing throughout the winter.
 By the time I graduated high school, I could zoom down double black diamonds without any trouble.

 Yet over the last two years, my friend Ryan has been pressuring me to go skiing at Keystone Resort.
 (He works for Vail, which owns Keystone.)
 I kept resisting.
-I’m overseas I would say.
-But being in the states meant I had run out of acceptable excuses so I finally relented.
+I’m overseas, I would say.
+But being in the States meant I had run out of acceptable excuses, so I finally relented.
 After buying winter gear warm enough for Antarctica, I boarded a plane to Colorado.

 It was weird to be on skis after 11 years.
 It also made a good video:

 The first day, I fell twice with my private instructor.
 But my biggest spill was on the second day.
-While heading down the mountain, my ski came undone from the binding and I tumbled like a snow ball down the trail.
+While heading down the mountain, my ski came undone from the binding and I tumbled like a snowball down the trail.
 It was an unpleasant experience.
 (Though I wish I had THAT on video!)

 Now, that is an interesting thought to have.

-Editor’s Note: I paid for my flight but Keystone paid for everything else.
+Note: I paid for my flight but Keystone paid for everything else.
 Except my laundry.
 I paid for that too.